THE NO BARRIERS LIFE

 - Our program is specifically for veterans with disabilities

-- We serve veterans from all branches of the military
+- We serve veterans from all branches of the military and eras of service

 - There is absolutely no cost to the veteran